 Tony is a Senior Policy Advisor who represents clients before the US Congress and federal agencies.
-Based in Washington, DC, he focuses on formulating, synthesizing and executing complex business development strategies for senior policymakers and business executives.
+Based in Washington, DC, he focuses on formulating, synthesizing and executing complex business development and risk mitigation strategies for senior policymakers and business executives.

-Tony is among the foremost advisors in the US on issues related to national security, artificial intelligence (AI), space, and emerging technology, with a concentration on congressional strategies and appropriations.
+Tony is among the foremost advisors in the US on issues related to national security, artificial intelligence (AI), space, and emerging technology.

 The Hill, a leading Washington publication, named Tony a "Top Lobbyist," commenting of those on its list: "The ranks of policy experts, influencers and advocates run deep in Washington, but these are the people who stand out for delivering results for their clients in the halls of Congress and the administration."

-Tony brings 15 years of experience working with members of Congress on emerging technologies.
+Tony brings 15 years of experience working with members of Congress and the executive branch on emerging technologies.
 Earlier in his career, he served as senior policy advisor to Senator Martin Heinrich, a member of the Senate Appropriations Committee, the Senate Armed Services Committee, the Senate Select Committee on Intelligence and the Senate Committee on Energy and Natural Resources.